Tax season can be a very stressful time, but by folding tax planning into your business strategy, you can quickly and efficiently process your taxes.

 1. Use the right business tax software.

-These tools can help you keep track of everything related to your business and taxes.
-By taking proactive measures to be more organized, you can make taxes a smoother process.
+These tools can help you keep track of everything related to your business expenses, income and taxes.
+By taking proactive measures to be more organized, you can streamline the tax-filing process.
 [Are you interested in finding the right online tax software for your business?
 Check out our best picks and reviews.]

 Aim to track all of your spending throughout the year so that none of your expenses are hard to pin down once tax season rolls around.
 It's incredible how much you forget when it comes time to file.
 Noting expenses the day or week they happen ensures you don't miss them at the end of the year.